binkley/kotlin-multiple-dispatch/README.md

 ## Examples

-This project demonstrates multiple dispatch for a matrix of combinations:
+This project demonstrates multiple dispatch for a matrix of combinations.
+Devices run down the left; commands are across the top:

 | | Reset | Name (M1) | Name (M2)
 | - | :-: | :-: | :-: